jboss-developer/jboss-eap-quickstarts/messaging-clustering-singleton/README.md

 ### Undeploy the quickstart in a Managed Domain

 1. Make sure you have started the managed domain as described above.
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the  `undeploy-domain.cli` script, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the  `undeploy-domain.cli` script, replacing EAP7_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=undeploy-domain.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=undeploy-domain.cli

 ### Undeploy the quickstart in a Standalone Server

 1. Make sure you have started the standalone server as described above.
-2. Open a command prompt, navigate to the root directory of this quickstart, and run the `undeploy-standalone.cli` script, replacing ${jboss.home.name}_1 and ${jboss.home.name}_2 with the path to the appropriate server:
+2. Open a command prompt, navigate to the root directory of this quickstart, and run the `undeploy-standalone.cli` script, replacing EAP7_HOME_1 and EAP7_HOME_2 with the path to the appropriate server:

-        For Linux: ${jboss.home.name}_1/bin/jboss-cli.sh --connect --file=undeploy-standalone.cli
+        For Linux: EAP7_HOME_1/bin/jboss-cli.sh --connect --file=undeploy-standalone.cli
-                   ${jboss.home.name}_2/bin/jboss-cli.sh --connect controller=localhost:10090 --file=undeploy-standalone.cli
+                   EAP7_HOME_2/bin/jboss-cli.sh --connect controller=localhost:10090 --file=undeploy-standalone.cli
-        For Windows: ${jboss.home.name}_1\bin\jboss-cli.bat --connect --file=undeploy-standalone.cli
+        For Windows: EAP7_HOME_1\bin\jboss-cli.bat --connect --file=undeploy-standalone.cli
-                     ${jboss.home.name}_2\bin\jboss-cli.bat --connect controller=localhost:10090 --file=undeploy-standalone.cli
+                     EAP7_HOME_2\bin\jboss-cli.bat --connect controller=localhost:10090 --file=undeploy-standalone.cli

 ## Remove the Server Configuration